Gissio/radpro/docs/manual.md

 An example: Imagine measuring an instantaneous radiation rate of 1.000 µSv/h with a confidence interval of ±40%.
 This means there's a 95% probability that the true radiation level lies between 0.600 µSv/h and 1.400 µSv/h.
 In other words, there's a 5% chance the true level falls outside this range.
 As the confidence interval narrows (becomes smaller), the measurement becomes more precise and certain.

-To dismiss a rate alarm, read the device's installation instructions.
+To reset the instantaeous rate and dismiss an rate alarm, read the device's installation instructions.

 ### Average rate